gitkraken/vscode-gitlens/README.md

 |`gitlens.annotations.file.gutter.hover.details`|Specifies whether or not to provide a commit details hover annotation over the gutter blame annotations
 |`gitlens.annotations.file.gutter.hover.changes`|Specifies whether or not to provide a changes (diff) hover annotation over the gutter blame annotations
 |`gitlens.annotations.file.gutter.hover.wholeLine`|Specifies whether or not to trigger hover annotations over the whole line
+|`gitlens.annotations.file.gutter.separateLines`|Specifies whether or not gutter blame annotations will have line separators
 |`gitlens.annotations.file.hover.details`|Specifies whether or not to provide a commit details hover annotation over each line
 |`gitlens.annotations.file.hover.changes`|Specifies whether or not to provide a changes (diff) hover annotation over each line
 |`gitlens.annotations.file.hover.heatmap.enabled`|Specifies whether or not to provide heatmap indicators on the left edge of each line